How to improve switching between chords on guitar (6 tips)

 6. Practice with a metronome

-Once you have a good hang of the chords you’re learning, using a metronome will test if you are keeping good timing consistently.
-You can simply Google ‘metronome’ to access one for free.
+Once you get a good hang of the chords you’re learning, try using a metronome to test if you are keeping good timing consistently.
+Here is a free metronome on our site.

 Make sure to start with a slow tempo and try to switch the chord every 4 beats.
 As you improve, you can gradually increase the tempo.